jstrait/beats/README.markdown

 	  - sounds/tom4.wav:  ...........X....
 	  - sounds/tom2.wav:  ..............X.

+And [here is what it sounds like](http://beatsdrummachine.com/beat.mp3) after getting the BEATS treatment.
+What a glorious groove!

 Current Status
 --------------

 The latest stable version of BEATS is 1.1.0.
 Development is currently underway for version 1.2.0, and the code on the trunk is the latest progress.
-1.2.0 will bring performance improvements, as well as significant architectural improvements.
-It will also feature a few bug fixes.
+1.2.0 will bring significant performance and architectural improvements.
+It will also contain a few bug fixes.

 Installation